BigRoy/mayaVrayCommandDocs/README.md

 ###vrayForMayaUtils vs snippets

 The `vrayForMayaUtils` package contains functionality that allows TD's/Programmers to interact with V-ray in an easier way.
-Currently this is only helps managing v-ray attributes.
+Currently this only helps managing v-ray attributes.
 Though we're working on building a _consistent framework_.

-On the to-do list is building a framework around objectProperties and then we should have covered the two main areas that benefit from automatisation.
+On the to-do list is adding a framework around objectProperties and then we should have covered the two main areas that benefit from automatisation.
 There might be a focus in the feature to do some (PySide?)
 GUI elements that aid in the vray for maya workflow.